Round 2 consultation for Draft MSF Blinds Awnings Security Screens and Grilles training package components ended on Wednesday 17th October.

-The Case for Endorsement and related training package components are scheduled to be submitted to the Australian Industry and Skills Committee by December 20th 2018, for consideration early in 2019.
+The Case for Endorsement and related training package components are scheduled to be submitted to the Australian Industry and Skills Committee in early 2019.

 Once the Case for Endorsement has been accepted, the training package components will be uploaded to the TGA website.

 Round 1 consultation Draft training package components for the MSF Blinds Awnings Security Screens and Grilles project ended on Wednesday 12th September.

 Thank you to those stakeholders who provided comment.
 Broad consultation was undertaken which involved draft components being made available via the website, along with national face to face workshops and webinars to gather feedback.

 The feedback is now being collated and will be reviewed by the Technical Advisory Committee (TAC) to shape the final updates to the Certificate III in Blinds, Awnings, Security Screens and Grilles, as well as associated units of competency.

 We are holding face to face workshops and national webinars for draft 2 components in late September.
 To register for these click here.
 Draft 2 components will also be made available for public consultation in the near future.